LucasAdorno/telzir-loldesign/README.md

 # Telzir FaleMais

-### **Telzir FaleMais** Try the new Telzir phone plans!
+### _Telzir FaleMais_ - Try the new Telzir phone plans!
 Select the city of origin, the destination city, the minutes of the call and the best FaleMais plan for you.
 ### Link: https://telzirlol.herokuapp.com/

 ## Built with: